 – The slim profile of the KX450F frame, two-piece radiator shrouds that leave the upper frame spars exposed, and careful design of the remaining bodywork make the KX450F feel light and narrow beneath the rider

 – New ultra-smooth DLC (Diamond Like Carbon) coating on the fork sliders reduces stiction for better suspension action

 – Kayaba AOS (Air-Oil-Separate) fork keeps oil and air in separate chambers for stable damping performance during long motos

-– Alloy swingarm uses cast front section, tapered hydroformed spars and forged chain pullers; the tapered spars are shaped to match the balance of flex and rigidity required of the aluminum frame, and allow additional clearance for the rear brake caliper when the rear suspension is fully compressed
+– Alloy swingarm uses cast front section, tapered hydroformed spars and forged chain pullers; the tapered spars are shaped to match the balance of flex and rigidity required of the aluminum frame.

 – Front and rear petal disc brakes help reduce unsprung weight

-– Petal shapes of the discs help clean the brake pads for more efficient braking performance
+– Disc shape helps clean the brake pads for more efficient braking performance

 – 32-spoke rear wheel for reduced unsprung weight